ptsochantaris/trailer-cli/README.md

 ```

 The `-s` command switches the context of trailer to another server.
 For instance, a local GitHub Enterprise server.
 All commands work identically, but will apply to this context.
 You can have as many parallel `-s` contexts as you like.

+---
+*Copyright (c) 2017 Paul Tsochantaris.
+Released under the terms of the MIT licence, see the file LICENCE for details.*